marcpaterno/oneTBB/rfcs/proposed/flow_graph_serializers/README.md

 };
 ```

-where `DB` is a user-provided class (to described later), and `db_resource` represents a limited resource to which both `track_maker` and `cluster_maker` require sole access.
+where `db_resource` represents a limited resource to which both `track_maker` and `cluster_maker` require sole access.

 ## Proposal

 > [!NOTE]
 > Although we focus on the `flow::function_node` class template in this proposal, the concepts discussed here apply to nearly any flow-graph node that accepts a user-provided function body.

-- We can never lose input data

-Different token types that can carry state.
+Our proposal consists of:
+1. Introducing the equivalent of a `flow::limited_resource` class template that, when connected with another node, ensures limited access to the resource it represents.
+2. Adding `flow::function_node` constructors that allow the specification of limited resource nodes instead of a `concurrency` value.

 ``` c++
 auto& gpu_resource = flow::limited_resource<GPU>(g, 2);